 As for office workers, the constrictive daily routine set by office-based work means that they’re more likely to do more hours.
 59% of office workers do more than 36 hours in a week, with just over one-in-five (22%) doing less than 30 hours.

 As freelancers are responsible for their own equipment, office supplies, billing and payment, you’d expect a significant number more to feel the strain when it comes to personal finances.
-Our survey found that the gap isn’t actually that wide.
+Even day to day essentials, such as hand soap, toilet roll and pens, will naturally be used more and need replacing more often if somebody is working from home all day.
+However, our survey found that the gap isn’t actually that wide.
 53% of freelancers said they worry about their finances daily, with office workers coming in lower at 44%.
 This could be down to several factors.
-For example, freelancers may spend time chasing up invoices to get paid, but they often earn more for their services than salary-based office workers.
+For example, freelancers may spend time working through their filing trays and chasing up invoices to get paid, but they often earn more for their services than salary-based office workers.

 Effects on Mental Health